-As with children who have ADD and ADHD, it may help to place a child with slow processing speed close to the front of the classroom so they can concentrate their attention and focus on what is being said.
+As with children who have ADHD, it may help to place a child with slow processing speed close to the front of the classroom so they can concentrate their attention and focus on what is being said.
 Visual noise in the form of busy bulletin boards should also be avoided if possible.

 Above all, provide plenty of encouragement and support.
-It may sound like a given but these kids need patience, understanding and time in order to be successful!
+It may sound like a given, but these kids need patience, understanding and time in order to be successful!

 Technology also opens up the possibility of learning through repetition.
 A computer won’t get frustrated in the same way a teacher will if task instructions or explanations need to be repeated multiple times.
 A keyboard or touch-screen also makes it possible to avoid handwriting work.

 Beyond these benefits, the process of learning how to touch-type gives individuals with slow processing an opportunity to learn at their own pace, without feeling bad or embarrassed if they need more time.

 Courses like the Touch-type Read and Spell program are broken down into short and manageable modules which can be repeated as many times as necessary.
 They contain plenty of positive feedback along the way and help a child build momentum in learning.